ePages-de/epages-devportal/_posts/2019/2019-12-03-code-quality-at-epages.md

 style or your overly complex boolean expressions than you would be when told so by a human.
 But maybe even more importantly, you don't have to re-discuss these things over and over again, and the code review can focus more on the strategic aspects of the problem being solved.

-In fact, my internal survey reveals a wide range of tools being used by my fellow colleagues, including, but not limited to, xxx (to the one person who answered "None": I'd be interested in your reasons).
+In fact, my internal survey reveals a wide range of tools being used by my fellow colleagues, including, but not limited to, [ESLint](https://eslint.org/), [stylelint](https://stylelint.io/), [commitlint](https://commitlint.js.org/), [ktlint](https://ktlint.github.io/), [Perl::Critic](https://en.wikipedia.org/wiki/Perl::Critic), [Prettier](https://prettier.io/), [sonarqube](https://www.sonarqube.org/), and [import-sort](https://github.com/renke/import-sort).
+Most of the time this is automated into a continuous integration pipeline that runs on every pull request.
+Many teams also enforce certain unit test coverage thresholds using [Codecov](https://codecov.io/) or [Code Climate](https://codeclimate.com/).

-Asking for the greatest pain points of code reviews, most complaints I got were about too big change sets or pull requests.
-So if you don't want to disappoint your coworkers, try to keep the changes introduced at once as small as possible.
-The earlier this is considered in the agile product development cycle, the easier it is for a developer to adhere to this rule.

-When I asked about the greatest benefits, most answers my colleagues gave fell into one of three categories: Catching bugs, ensuring consistency and legibility, and knowledge transfer.
-One interesting takeaway is that a surprisingly high percentage (94%) sometimes read their own pull request changes on GitHub - apparently a perspective change helps finding issues in your own code.
+This doesn't mean we blindly trust the robots - in fact, one interesting takeaway is that a surprisingly high percentage (94%) sometimes read their own pull request changes on GitHub - apparently a perspective change helps finding issues in your own code.

 Perspective change is also an inherent part of the next tool I want to discuss: